 Take one of their daily Guided Wildflower Walks to see and learn about the gorgeous blooms.
 After your walk, picnic in the designated area located just past the entrance to the Preserve grounds, in the Captain James Moore Pavilion and adjacent grassy area.
 The Pavilion has electricity and picnic tables to make your experience perfect!

 Core Creek Park has pavilions and wooded picnic areas for you to enjoy.
-Pets are allowed so bring your furry friend!
+Pets are allowed so bring your furry friend.

-• If you're looking for a place to picnic and get a history lesson, Pennsbury Manor delivers!
 The Manor, a reconstruction of William Penn's home, is set on 43 beautiful acres along the Delaware River.
 Take their guided tour through the Manor House, furnished with 17th century period furniture and experience what life was like in colonial times.
-After your tour you are free to explore the estate.
-Stroll through the gardens, walk along the banks of the Delaware River or visit the stables to catch a glimpse of oxen or sheep grazing in the pastures.
+After your tour, you are free to explore the estate.
 Take your picnic lunch to their covered picnic pavilion to round out your exciting and educational experience.

-• Take a trip back in time when you picnic at Washington Crossing Historic Park.
 Preserved on the park's 500 acres is the site where George Washington crossed the Delaware River and turned the tide of the Revolutionary War.
-When your finished having lunch in one of the parks many picnic areas, tour the rest of the park for more American history, natural beauty, and family fun!
+When you're finished having lunch in one of the parks many picnic areas, tour the rest of the park for more American history, natural beauty and family fun!